-The best sales performance solutions combine a jump-start plan to deliver immediate results together with a long-term plan to assure sustainability.
-And, the long-term plan must include three fundamentals:
+In our world of quick fixes for everything, we also expect a quick fix to be applied to sales.
+However, the best sales performance solutions combine a jump-start plan to deliver immediate results together with a long-term plan to assure sustainability.
+And, the long-term plan must include three fundamentals.

 Talent + Training + Tactics

 Think of sales performance as a three-legged stool.
 When all of the legs are strong, there is nothing sturdier, but if one leg weakens, the stool crashes to the floor.
-Your Talent, Training, and Tactics must all be strong, and I will show you how to accomplish this.
+Your Talent, Training, and Tactics must all be strong, and this is how to accomplish this.

-When hiring, you need to be able to spot talent, and there is an entire industry of researchers, interviewers, and talent analysts available to help you do that.
-I recommend that you find a company that specializes in administering standardized talent interviews and has a sales interview that is a strong match for the specific talents you need.
+When hiring, you must be able to spot talent, and there's an entire industry of researchers, interviewers, and talent analysts available to help you do that.
+Find a company that specializes in administering standardized talent interviews and has a sales interview that is a strong match for the specific talents you need.
 Be sure their service goes beyond just identifying talent to provide you with specific coaching strategies you can use to maximize that person’s strengths and work around non-strengths.

-So, you have hired talented people and developed those talents through training—a great foundation.
-But it’s still not enough to achieve the sustainable sales performance you need.
+You've hired talented people and developed those talents through training—you have a great foundation!
+Unfortunately, it’s still not enough to achieve the sustainable sales performance you need.

 They might use an account list management strategy to delineate their Key Accounts (best customers) and their Target Accounts (best prospects) and then add a tactic to focus salespeople on converting Targets to Keys or to incentivize them to grow revenue from Key Account.

 So, there it is: the holy grail of long-term, sustainable sales performance.
 Talent + Training + Tactics.
 Don’t be enticed by promises of a quick fix.
-They’re as short-lived and damaging as a quick hit for a drug addict.
 Eventually, you have to do it right and make it real.